 Meet their needs

-Try to communicate what you are doing in a way that meets THEIR needs as well as your own.
+Try to communicate what you’re doing in a way which meets THEIR needs as well as your own.

 Show how what you do in marketing helps those other functions meet their own needs.